 The null and positive results we observed may reflect state-level education policies that are implemented in the post-disaster context that influence their schools’ and students’ vulnerability or resilience.
 For example, Florida, a state that is prone to hurricanes, has policies in place such as make-up instructional days for schools, as well as resources available to support special education students (24, 25).
 States such as Texas and North Carolina, on the other hand, may not have had the infrastructure in place to effectively withstand the deleterious effects of storms on their students’ academic achievement (26, 27).
 It is also possible that states where we observed positive or null relationships between hurricanes and test scores received large influxes of federal disaster relief funding (28).
 Another possibility is that test scores only reflected the performance of more privileged students who were less impacted by the hurricane; more vulnerable students, such as racial/ethnic minorities or those living in poverty, may be more likely to have been exposed to storm-related stressors and/or been displaced, not have been enrolled in or attended school, and therefore not have taken standardized tests (14, 22, 29, 30).
 It is also possible that displaced students were relocated to communities whose schools had better performance than their original schools, which may have mitigated negative achievement effects (31).

 Our findings consistently demonstrated the educational vulnerability of racially and socioeconomically marginalized groups, regardless of hurricane exposure.
 Grade cohorts with greater shares of Black, American Indian/Alaska Native, Hispanic, and economically disadvantaged students performed more poorly on standardized testing in both math and reading/language arts.
 This comports with previous findings that these groups are at a systematic disadvantage in terms of standardized testing and overall educational attainment (32, 33).
-These disparities stem from school segregation and “policies associated with school funding, resource allocations, and tracking [that] leave minority students with fewer and lower-quality books, curriculum materials, laboratories, and computers; significantly larger class sizes; less qualified and experienced teachers; and less access to high-quality curriculum” (34).
+These disparities stem in large part from school segregation and “policies associated with school funding, resource allocations, and tracking [that] leave minority students with fewer and lower-quality books, curriculum materials, laboratories, and computers; significantly larger class sizes; less qualified and experienced teachers; and less access to high-quality curriculum” (34).
 In contrast, grade cohorts with greater shares of Asian students tended to perform better overall, which scholars attribute to exerting greater academic effort (35).
 Counties with greater shares of special education students tended to perform better on standardized testing, which may be indicative of the fact that they have more resources available to invest in diagnostic assessment and individual education plans.
 Counties with greater shares of English language learner students may have had worse reading/language arts scores due to language barriers (36).
 County-level socioeconomic status based on those living in poverty and residents with a college degree also tended to be strongly associated with academic performance.